bruna-genz/Calculator/README.md

 ## Usage

 Operations can be done either clicking on the calculator's buttons or using the keybord.
 On the keybord, enter returns the result.
-Multiple operator can be done sequentially.
+Multiple operattions can be done sequentially.

 ## Preview